 As the cold weather sets in there are a number of practical measures we can all take to make sure we stay well and warm through the winter.
 Find out more in our blog here

-If you’re concerned that you’re not able to heat your home enough and/or your energy costs are difficult to manage, please get in touch with your local community energy organisation – their experience energy advisors will be able to help you.
+If you’re concerned that you’re not able to heat your home enough and/or your energy costs are difficult to manage, please get in touch with your local community energy organisation – their experienced energy advisors will be able to help you.
 You can find the details for organisations who can give you energy advice in this table:

 You may also be eligible for a free home energy visit.
 Find out more here

 Energy Advice Leaflets and Videos